ortexx/metastocle/README.md

 ## Contribution

-If you face a bug or have an idea how to improve the library create an issue on github.
+If you face a bug or have an idea how to improve the library, create an issue on github.
 In order to fix something or add new code yourself fork the library, make changes and create a pull request to the master branch.
 Don't forget about tests in this case.
 Also you can join [the project on github](https://github.com/ortexx/metastocle/projects/1).